Ace1221/Live-Long-and-Prosper/README.md

 ## Todo
 - Add operations to each state ✅
-- Fix logic of the path cost
+- Fix logic of the path cost ✅
+- Test
+- Report